eriknyquist/deep_space_trader/README.rst

   stored on the players ship.
 This item can be bought an unlimited number of times.

 * **Scout expedition**: Buying this item allows the player to discover between 4-8 new planets, which will become available in the `"Planets" section`_.
+This item cannot be purchased unless the player has already purchased a scout fleet.
 More planets can be discovered per scout expedition by purchasing the "Upgrade scout fleet" store item.

 * **Planet destruction kit**: Buying this item allows the player to destroy one planet and obtain